 All of these products will vary from city to city and even between dispensaries within a town.
 Finding the best treatment for you will require some experimentation.

-How MJ Life Can Help Find Affordable Life Insurance for Medical Marijuana Patients
+How Marijuana Life Can Help Find Affordable Life Insurance for Medical Marijuana Patients

-At MJ Life, we respect your right to confidentiality.
+At Marijuana Life, we respect your right to confidentiality.
 Whether you are a recreational or medical smoker, your rights are protect by law.